kritiarora2003/texitor/README.md

-# texitor
+# Texitor - Minimalist Text Editor
-Text editor in C
+Text editor in C. Made by following the steps of this website [Build your own text editor](https://viewsourcecode.org/snaptoken/kilo/)